 - Mulch underneath.
-This too will help prevent back splash.
+This too will help prevent backsplash.

 - Use copper sulfate.
-Again, it’s not a cure all, but it could help prevent the problem.
+Again, it’s not a cure-all, but it could help prevent the problem.
 Apply it to your beds in the fall so it can work all winter.

 - Get rid of dead plants.
 Don’t compost them.
 You might be providing a place for the fungus to grow and spread.

-Plants Not Flowering?
+Are Your Tomato Plants Not Flowering?

 Sunlight and Fertilizer

 Another common problem is blossom end rot.
 It’s where the fruit starts to rot at the bottom where the flower once was.
 It can occur in squash and peppers too.
 This is usually caused by a lack of calcium in the soil.
 It could also be caused by inconsistent watering.
 Be sure to water evenly and not let the plant dry out too much before you do water.
 As for the calcium, again, there are commercial preparations available, but I prefer to go natural here too.
 Use the water when you boil eggs to water the plants.
 Be sure to cool it down first!
 Save the eggshells and boil them again to get more calcium out of them.
 Add a few drops of vinegar to help leach the calcium out.
-Nettles also contain a lots of calcium.
+Nettles also contain a lot of calcium.
 You can find them growing near water in moist areas.
 Bone meal will help some too, but it takes 6 months or so to get into the soil.
 Add it in the fall so it can be ready for spring planting.

-At The End of The Season
+Growing Tomatoes: The End of The Season

 Finishing Up In The Garden